OpenACC/openacc-best-practices-guide/02-Porting.markdown

 #### Assess Application Performance ####
 Before one can begin to accelerate an application it is important to understand in which routines and loops an application is spending the bulk of its time and why.
-It is critical to understand the most timeconsuming parts of the application to maximize the benefit of acceleration.
+It is critical to understand the most time-consuming parts of the application to maximize the benefit of acceleration.
 Amdahl's Law informs us that the speed-up achievable from running an application on a parallel accelerator will be limited by the remaining serial code.
 In other